gyaneshshah/LeetCode_Solutions/Python/Math/Airplane_Seat_Assignment_Probability/Airplane_Seat_Assignment_Probability_Explanation.md

 # Airplane Seat Assignment Probability

-This is an Easy Math question
+This is a Medium Math question

 ## Question
 *n* passengers board an airplane with exactly *n* seats.
 The first passenger has lost the ticket and picks a seat randomly.
 But after that, the rest of the passengers will: